hoorangyee/LRAGE/README.md

 ## Indexing

 **Note**: A simplified indexing feature will be provided in a future release.
-If you plan to use the pyserini retriever, please refer to [Pyserini's indexing documentation](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md) for guidance in the meantime.
+For now, you have two options:
+1. Use Pyserini's prebuilt indexes available out of the box
+2. Create your own index by following [Pyserini's indexing documentation](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md)

 ## Roadmap

-- [ ] Implement LLM-as-a-judge functionality
+- [x] Implement LLM-as-a-judge functionality
+- [x] Update pyserini_retriever to support Pyserini prebuilt index
 - [ ] Develop a GUI Demo for easier access and visualization
 - [ ] Publish and share Pile-of-law chunks
 - [ ] Publish and share Pile-of-law BM25 index
 - [ ] Publish and share Pile-of-law embeddings
-- [ ] Update pyserini_retriever to support Pyserini prebuilt index
 - [ ] Implement a simplified indexing feature
 - [ ] Document more detailed usage instructions
 - [ ] Publish benchmark results obtained using LRAGE